brainworkup/adhd-adult-ahrq/adult_adhd_review_protocol_jwt.md

 The challenges with diagnosis therefore contribute to controversy over the extent to which ADHD is over- or under-diagnosed in adult populations.22 Also increasingly controversial is whether the DSM-5 requirement that ADHD symptoms begin before age 12 is appropriate, and whether the DSM-5 diagnostic criteria for ADHD, which were developed primarily for children,8-10, 41 are appropriate for diagnosis of adults.42

 ### Purpose of the Review
 This systematic review will assess the comparative diagnostic accuracy and adverse events of tools used to diagnose ADHD among adults.
-The intended audience includes policy makers and clinicians.
+The intended audience includes policymakers and clinicians.

 ---
 Annotations: 0,5936 SHA-256 09475dd546cfb02048dacff2fe36bc05